«

 Marilla Marks Ricker

 It was on this date, March 18, 1840, that Marilla Marks Ricker was born Marilla Young in New Durham, NH.
-She was the daughter of a “mixed” marriage: a Freethinker father and a devout Free-Will Baptist mother.
+She was the daughter of a "mixed" marriage: a Freethinker father and a devout Free-Will Baptist mother.
 For 50 years of her life Marilla, as she liked to be called, maintained that if she paid her taxes she was entitled to vote.
 She had written in a 1909 letter that, “so long as women are hanged under the laws they should have a voice in making them.”
-“No woman was ever known to escape a criminal statute because its language ignored her sex….
-Shall the word he include woman in one set of laws and exclude her in another?”
-She attempted to register and vote in every election, and was finally able to do so — legally — just months before her death on November 12, 1920.
+“No woman was ever known to escape a criminal statute because its language ignored her sex....
+Shall the word ‘he’ include woman in one set of laws and exclude her in another?”[1]

-As a child, Marilla refused to pray at home and, when she became a schoolteacher at age 16, refused to lead her students in Bible readings, as was the custom.
+As a child of 10, Marilla attended a Baptist sermon at her mother’s church.
+After that experience, she swore she would never go to church again, later writing, “Do you wonder that I, a child of ten years, said to my father, who was a freethinker, infidel, atheist or whatever else you please to call him, ‘I hate my mother’s church’?”[2]
+Marilla refused to pray at home and, when she became a schoolteacher at age 16, refused to lead her students in Bible readings, as was the custom.
+When pressed to do so, anyway, rather than indoctrinate her students, she left teaching behind.
 Later, in her books, she candidly gave her views on religion, writing,

 Marilla has decided opinions… Marilla puts the argument this way: The belief in ever-lasting life was first evolved by savages, and then taken up by priests who promised an endless life of joy to all who obeyed their edicts.
 It is a most selfish and harmful doctrine, and by turning man’s attention from this world to another, has blocked progress at least a thousand years.*

 Marilla died of a stroke at he age of 80 on 12 November 1920.
-It was Marilla Marks Ricker who once said, “Nothing grows slower than truth, and nothing faster than superstition.”
+Often saying, “A steeple is no more to be excluded from taxation than a smoke stack,” it was Marilla Marks Ricker who once said, "Nothing grows slower than truth, and nothing faster than superstition."
+She had attempted to register and vote in every election, and was finally able to do so—legally—just months before her death.

 Originally published March 2003 by Ronald Bruce Meyer.